cameraui/docs/notifications/index.md

 - **Cooldown (seconds).** A quiet period after an alert, so one busy scene doesn't flood you.
 30 seconds by default, up to 600.
 Doorbell and alarms bypass it.
 - **Video in push.** Attach a short clip of the moment to the push.
 On iPhone it plays right in the notification, on Android the expanded notification animates the clip frame by frame,[^androidframes] and the in-app alert opens with a player.
 Uses the lowest recorded quality.
 Off by default.

-## AI descriptions arrive as one summary
+## Pushes with an AI description

+With [AI descriptions](/detection/genai-descriptions) on, the alert carries what the AI saw instead of the bare "person detected".[^ai] **Moment Pushes** in the camera's settings is what does that, which also means the alert waits for the description.
+Doorbell rings and alarms still arrive immediately, and when the model does not answer in time the plain detection push goes out instead.

+**Push Timing** decides how often a busy event reaches you:

+- **Per Moment.** Each moment pushes as its description is ready.
+This is the default.
-With AI descriptions on, an event's texts collect and come through as a single summary, sent once the scene stays calm for a bit or the event ends.[^ai] You get the story of the whole visit instead of a buzz for every moment.
+- **Per Event.** The descriptions collect and one push goes out after the scene has been quiet for a while, the story of the whole visit instead of a buzz per moment.
+Tapping it opens the beginning of the event.

-- **The first alert stays fast.** A person still pings you right away, and the name follows the moment a known face is recognized.
-- **One alert, updated quietly.** Later moments refresh that same alert without buzzing again.
-- **Tapping opens the start.** The summary takes you to the beginning of the event, not the last moment.
+An alert that is already on your lock screen is updated quietly when something better arrives, a recognized name or a sharper picture, without buzzing again.

 ## Critical alerts